 10. Stockholm Food Tours

-Pro Tip: If you don’t have the time or budget for a food tour, still make time to eat in Soldermalm.
-From ethnic cuisine to classicly prepared Swedish fish to sweet treats, Soldermalm is a foodie’s delight.
+Pro Tip: If you don’t have the time or budget for a food tour, still make time to eat in Sodermalm.
+From ethnic cuisine to classicly prepared Swedish fish to sweet treats, Sodermalm is a foodie’s delight.

 12. Stockholm Free Walking Tour

 These tours are available in many cities around the world.
 The Stockholm Free Walking Tours include a city highlights walk, as well as tours through Sodermalm and Gamla Stan.

 You don’t need a reservation to take part in the roughly 2-hour tours.
 Check their website for a complete schedule.
 Remember, if you’re happy with the tour, tip your guide appropriately at the end.

 In the warmer months, Stockholmers retreat to the archipelago to enjoy the summer sun.
 The round trip 3-hour tour departs from Stockholm harbor and heads out to the islands in the archipelago closest to the city.

 The guide will narrate as you pass private homes and landmark sights.
 Getting out to the archipelago, even for a bit, gives you a glimpse of how the locals enjoy the natural beauty that is just steps from the capital.